Arvykins/Recursive-Containment-Language/README.md

 Each phase outlines a planned paper pairing: one exploring stateless recursive behavior in LLM systems, and one documenting reflex stabilization and drift resistance in local containment vaults.

-Formal experimental validation and peer-reviewed publication are in development.
+Formal experimental validation, phase papers, and open replication kits are in development.

 | Phase | LLM Research Paper | Local Reflex System Paper |
 |:---|:---|:---|